SECOND SUCCESSFUL FIA WEC WORLD TOUR

-The second season of the FIA World Endurance Championship proved to be an even bigger success than 2012 with more cars and seven of the championships going down to the last round in Bahrain.
+The second season of the FIA World Endurance Championship proved to be an even bigger success than 2012 with more cars and seven of the championships not being settled until the last round in Bahrain.

 Audi once again proved to be the benchmark for the rest of the grid, the German manufacturer securing a second world title.
-The drivers of the no2 Audi R18 e-tron quattro, Allan McNish, Tom Kristensen and Loic Duval, became the 2013 FIA World Endurance Drivers Champions after a fantastic season that saw them lift the 24 Hours of Le Mans trophy and also the Royal Automobile Club Tourist Trophy at the start of the season at Silverstone.
+This year it was the drivers of the No.2 Audi R18 e-tron quattro, Allan McNish, Tom Kristensen and Loïc Duval, who became the FIA World Endurance Drivers Champions after a fantastic season that saw them lift the 24 Hours of Le Mans trophy and also the Royal Automobile Club Tourist Trophy at the start of the season at Silverstone.

 The FIA World Endurance Cup for GT Manufacturers and GT Drivers went down to the wire with Aston Martin, Ferrari and Porsche battling it out right to the final chequered flag of the season.
-Ferrari secured the manufacturers title, while Gianmaria Bruni became the first driver to lift the new Drivers’ World Endurance Cup.
+Ferrari secured the manufacturers title, narrowly winning over Aston Martin, while Gianmaria Bruni became the first driver to lift the new Drivers’ World Endurance Cup.

 Eight races on four continents provided the perfect stage for the FIA WEC to perform on.
 The Circuit of the Americas in Austin, Texas was the only new venue on the calendar and provided the perfect backdrop for the North American leg of the FIA WEC World Tour.

 United Kingdom (GBR)